 6. Empower community organizations to become co-producers of public safety.

-Data-informed community engagement (DICE) uses 'RTM' to diagnose crime problems, form risk narratives, and develop place-based strategies to disrupt the narratives with coordinated responses by multiple stakeholders and resources.
+Data-informed community engagement (DICE) uses place-based analytics (see RTM, hot spot analysis, among other evidence-based techniques) to diagnose crime problems, form narratives, and develop place-based strategies to address pressing problems.

 DICE strategies share the burden of crime prevention and public safety among multiple stakeholders who deliver a variety of resources to places that need them most.

-“By democratizing access to data and analytics, community groups can fully engage in problem-solving activities in effective ways.
+“By democratizing access to data and analytics, community groups can fully engage in problem-solving activities effectively.
 Collectively, local stakeholders can pool their resources and expertise toward the common objective of producing community safety and wellness.”

 Dr. Alejandro Gimenez-Santana